Westland Whirlwind (fighter): Operational history

 Many pilots who flew the Whirlwind praised its performance.
 Sergeant G. L. Buckwell of 263 Squadron, who was shot down in a Whirlwind over Cherbourg, later commented that the Whirlwind was "great to fly – we were a privileged few...
 In retrospect the lesson of the Whirlwind is clear...
 A radical aircraft requires either prolonged development or widespread service to exploit its concept and eliminate its weaknesses.
 Too often in World War II, such aircraft suffered accelerated development or limited service, with the result that teething difficulties came to be regarded as permanent limitations".
 Another 263 Squadron pilot said "It was regarded with absolute confidence and affection".
-By comparison the test pilot Eric Brown described the aircraft as "under-powered" and "a great disappointment".
+In contrast, the test pilot Eric Brown described the aircraft as "under-powered" and "a great disappointment".

 An aspect of the type often criticised was the high landing speed imposed by the wing design.
 Because of the low production level, based on the number of Peregrines available, no redesign of the wing was contemplated, although Westland did test the effectiveness of leading-edge slats to reduce speeds.
 When the slats were activated with such force that they were ripped off the wings, the slats were wired shut.